 Perhaps most recognized as the home of Fenway Park and the Boston Red Sox, Fenway/Kenmore is also home to many colleges and universities.
 Many of the students, as well as young people throughout the city, are drawn to its many cultural offerings, including the Museum of Fine Arts and Symphony Hall, as well as its active nightlife.

 As Boston's southernmost neighborhood, Hyde Park's community spirit is on display in the many small shops and restaurants along its main streets.
 The historic Neponset River runs through this neighborhood that was annexed to the City of Boston in 1912.
-It has captured the heart of Mayor Thomas M. Menino, a lifelong resident.
+It has captured the heart of former Mayor Thomas M. Menino, a lifelong resident.

 Jamaica Plain is a classic "streetcar suburb" that has evolved into an ethnically and culturally diverse neighborhood.
 Residents and visitors enjoy walking, biking, and running along Jamaica Pond situated on the Jamaicaway, part of Boston's Emerald Necklace.

 The Native American Mattahunt Tribe once inhabited Mattapan in the early 1600's; since then, a diverse population of Irish, Jewish, and Haitian immigrants has settled here in large numbers.
 Today Mattapan's population is largely made up of African Americans and immigrants from the Caribbean.